strongloop/strongloop.com2/_posts/2017-12-19-loopback-2017-review.md

 ---

-As 2017 draws to a close, we’re reflecting on the evolution of LoopBack in the past twelve months.
-It's been a big year for  this open-source Node.js framework.
+As 2017 draws to a close, we’re reflecting on the evolution of [LoopBack](http://loopback.io/) in the past twelve months.
+It's been a big year for our open-source Node.js framework.
 It started with the introduction of the LoopBack CLI and ended with the LoopBack 4 developer preview release and a request for feedback on a new LoopBack logo - and there was a lot of activity in between!
 We invite you to join us as we take a look at how things progressed for LoopBack in 2017.
 There's a lot to take in, so feel free to top up your coffee before you begin!

 ## Continuing to Add to LoopBack